h4cc/awesome-elixir/README.md

 * [json_stream_encoder](https://github.com/TreyE/json_stream_encoder) - JsonStreamEncoder is a streaming encoder for streaming JSON to an IOish thing in Elixir.
 * [json_web_token_ex](https://github.com/garyf/json_web_token_ex) - An Elixir implementation of the JSON Web Token (JWT) Standards Track (RFC 7519).
 * [jsonapi](https://github.com/jeregrine/jsonapi) - A project that will render your data models into [JSONAPI Documents](http://jsonapi.org/format/).
+* [jsonc](https://github.com/massivefermion/jsonc) - Utilities for working with [jsonc](https://komkom.github.io/jsonc-playground), a superset of json.
 * [jsx](https://github.com/talentdeficit/jsx) - An Erlang application for consuming, producing, and manipulating json.
 * [jsxn](https://github.com/talentdeficit/jsxn) - jsx but with maps.
 * [jwalk](https://github.com/jr0senblum/jwalk) - Helper module for working with Erlang representations of JSON.